SebastianAigner/twemoji-amazing/README.md

 #### Finding Emojis

 - Twemoji-Amazing uses [Emoji.json](https://github.com/amio/emoji.json) as its source of codepoints and descriptions.
 - To find an emoji of your liking, check out the [official Emoji list](https://unicode.org/emoji/charts/emoji-list.html).
-Replace spaces with hyphens to get the class name! (e.g. "man in suit levitating" becomes `twa-man-in-suit-levitating` 🕴)
+Replace spaces with hyphens to get the class name! (e.g. "man in suit levitating" becomes `twa-person-in-suit-levitating` 🕴)

 _Note for Twemoji-Awesome users: Twemoji-Amazing is designed to be an almost-no-adjustments-needed replacement for twemoji-awesome.
 Due to its reliance on the now outdated [Emoji Cheat Sheet](https://www.webpagefx.com/tools/emoji-cheat-sheet/), some emojis might have slightly changed names._